 Porsche 911 GT2 RS Transmission

 It takes a beefy gearbox to handle 700 horsepower.
 We love manual transmissions, but they simply can’t handle this level of power.
 Even and odd number gears have their own clutch.
 While one is engaged the other is already shifted into the next gear.
-In PDK Sport mode, shift happen in the twinkling of an eye.
+In PDK Sport mode, every shift happens in the twinkling of an eye.
 The Porsche 911 GT2 RS specs include a transmission that is loaded with hardened steel parts & shot-peened shafts.
 It shifts in milliseconds and it does so with authority.
 Unlike lesser models, engine power and ignition timing are not cut during the shift so you will have uninterrupted power to 211 mph.
-The ratios are very close to keep the turbos in boost.
+The ratios are very close to keeping the turbos in boost.
 The last 3 gears are overdrives which might seem counterintuitive, but this car has more than enough power to overcome the mechanical disadvantage.
-Bolted to a 3.96 differential it offers a quarter mile time of 10.5 seconds.
-We cant wait to see it in the half mile and top speed shootouts
+Bolted to a 3.96 differential it offers a quarter-mile time of 10.5 seconds.
+We cant wait to see it in the half-mile and top speed shootouts

 Porsche 911 GT2 RS Brakes